 Aderallwithdrawl, Adderalwithdrawls, Aderalwithdrawel, Aterallwithdrawels

 It can take several weeks to detox from Adderall.
-These can be a very difficult several weeks, so you should seriously consider looking into different options and programs to help you detox.
-You can use our online system or call 1-888-658-5242.
+These can be very difficult several weeks, so consider looking into different options and programs to help you detox.
+You can use our online help form or call 1-888-935-1318Who Answers?.

 .
 Food and Drug Administration (FDA).
 Medication Guide: Adderall.

 .
 The New York Times Health Guide.
 (2012).
 Drug Dependence.

 .
 Diagnostic and statistical manual of mental disorders: DSM-5.
 (2013).
 Washington, D.C.: American Psychiatric Association.

 .
 Government of South Australia.
 SA Health.
 Amphetamine withdrawal management.

 Adderall Information at a Glance Sources